 Preparation for Careers in Architecture

-Although Bryn Mawr offers no formal degree in architecture or a set preprofessional path, students who wish to pursue architecture as a career may prepare for graduate study in the United States and abroad through courses offered in the Growth and Structure of Cities Program (see page 184).
+Although Bryn Mawr offers no formal degree in architecture or a set pre-professional path, students who wish to pursue architecture as a career may prepare for graduate study in the United States and abroad through courses offered in the Growth and Structure of Cities Program (see page 188).
 Students interested in architecture and urban design should pursue the studio courses (226, 228) in addition to regular introductory courses.
-They should also select appropriate electives in architectural history and urban design (including classes in classical and Near Eastern archaeology, East Asian studies and history of art) to gain a broad exposure to architecture over time as well as across cultural traditions.
+They should also select appropriate electives in architectural history and urban design (including courses offered by the departments of Classical and Near Eastern Archaeology, East Asian Studies and History of Art) to gain a broad exposure to architecture over time as well as across cultural traditions.
 Affiliated courses in physics and calculus meet requirements of graduate programs in architecture; theses may also be planned to incorporate design projects.
-These students should consult as early as possible with Senior Lecturer Daniela Voith and Associate Professor Carola Hein in the Growth and Structure of Cities Program.
+These students should consult as early as possible with Senior Lecturer Daniela Voith and the program director in the Growth and Structure of Cities Program.

 Preparation for Careers in the Health Professions

 The Bryn Mawr curriculum offers courses that meet the requirements for admission to professional schools in medicine, dentistry, veterinary medicine and public health.
 Each year a significant number of Bryn Mawr graduates enroll in these schools.
-The minimal requirements for most medical and dental schools are met by one year of English, one year of biology, one year of general chemistry, one year of organic chemistry and one year of physics; however, many medical schools and some dental schools do require one additional semester of upper-level coursework in biology.
+The minimal requirements for most medical and dental schools are met by one year of English, one year of biology, one year of general chemistry, one year of organic chemistry and one year of physics; however, several medical schools and dental schools do require one additional semester of upper-level coursework in biology as well as math courses.
 Schools of veterinary medicine usually require upper-level coursework in biology as well as extensive experience working with a diversity of animal species.
 Students considering careers in one of the health professions are encouraged to discuss their plans with the undergraduate health professions adviser in Canwyll House.
-The Health Professions Advising Office publishes the Guide for First- and Second-Year Students Interested in the Health Professions .
+The Health Professions Advising Office publishes the Guide for First- and Second-Year Students Interested in the Health Professions.
 This handbook is available at the meeting for first-year students during Customs Week and at the Health Professions Advising Office in Canwyll House.
 More information about preparing for careers in the health professions, including the Guide for First- and Second-Year Students , is also available at the Health Professions Advising Office Web site, http://www.brynmawr.edu/healthpro.

 Preparation for Careers in Law